felipereyel/felipereyel/clis.md

 # CLIs
-Some CLIs iI fiddled around with
+Some CLIs I played with

 ## peerflix with hashinfo only
 - hashflix: https://gist.github.com/felipereyel/f56a72ee518c8445f4d9d0e42033e993